pile of clothes

 My first carry on was an Eagle Creek

 First thing to get rid of is any hard, rigid, or edged bag.
 You may or may not want wheels, but at least make sure the bag is soft-sided and light.
 Packing light, by definition, means that you will use a carry-on bag that stays with you throughout your trip.
-I’ve tried dozen of bags, and my absolute favorite is the Eagle Creek Load Warrior.
+I’ve tried dozen of bags, and I started with the Eagle Creek Load Warrior.
 With lots of pockets in all the right places, durable corners and reliable wheels, this wunderkind has taken me around the world.

 In the winter, the list doesn’t change much.
 You should pack the following: